Intro to A3 Thinking

 Recommended Prerequisite Sessions: None

-Who Should Attend: Clinical and nonclinical leaders at every level across the healthcare industry
+Target audience: Clinical and nonclinical leaders across the healthcare industry including physicians, nurses, and healthcare executives